 The Second Commandment states that we are not to make, bow to or serve images created to represent God (i.e., an idol) (Exodus 20:4-6).
-You may say that you not violated this commandment for you have no images that you worship.
+You may say that you did not violate this commandment for you have no images that you worship.
 However, recall from Commandment Number Ten (1) that covetousness or greed is a form of idolatry (Colossians 3:5).
 That is, anything that we desire or value more than the one true God becomes an idol to us!
 Consequently, this means even good things can become idols if we value them more than God.
 So, do you have any idols in your life?
+What is it you run toward when you are in emotional pain and desire comfort?
+If your answer is anything but the one true God then you are worshipping an idol.
 If You Can't Say Amen, Say Oh Me!

 The Law of Consequence for Violating the Commandment